dokester/BayesicFitting/README.md

    * Add random seed to several examples to make them more stable.

  + 17 Mar 2020 version 2.4.4
+   * Moved BayesicFitting/BayesicFitting/documentation to BayesicFitting/docs
+   * Added a references.md file which collects (external) references.
+   * Updated the docs files.
+   * Handling of weight in accordance with the definition in the Glossary.
+   * Add keyword tail= to formatter to display last items of an array.

+ + 4 Jun 2020 version 2.5.0
    * See above in Whats new.